Written for a Valentine's Day prompt at Granger Enchanted.

 "Oh but Hermione, when we're married you know you'll want a nice big house for all the kids.
 Besides, it's in Muggle London."

 "Ron, I don't think I can.
 Not yet.
 I want a career, for one thing.
-I'm twenty-one, I'm not ready to settle down."
+I'm only twenty-one!
+I'm not ready to settle down."

 "You don't need a career, Hermione!
 I'll make enough for both of us soon."